-There are many resources throughout the FM area that support the LGBTQ+ community.
+There are many resources throughout the Fargo & Moorhead area that support the LGBTQ+ community.
 Our guide below has local, state, and national resources for parents that identify as LGBTQ+, parents that have children that identify as LGBTQ+, and resources for those wanting to become an ally to the LGBTQ+ community.

 Canopy provides individualized and holistic treatment options, with a speciality in Gynecology, Sexual Health and LBGTQ+ Health.
 They are an affirming practice, and welcome all LBGTQ+ individuals and allies.